djcsdy/app-publisher/.github/README.md

 |**Value Default**   |80|
 |**Command Line Arg**|*__-cll \| --changelog-line-len__*|

-The maximum line lenth to use when parsing commits to populate the changelog file.
+The maximum line length to use when parsing commits to populate the changelog file.

 ### commitMsgMap